-75.4% and 59.4% of patients had a recorded communication assessment and a recorded swallowing assessment respectively at initial consultation.
+75.4% and 59.4% of patients had a recorded communication assessment and a recorded swallowing assessment respectively at initial consultation (94.0% and 98.9% respectively of eligible cases).

 Most patients were seen for communication assessment in a one to one context (93.0% 2019, 87.1% 2017) with the therapist considering the impact of Parkinson's on the patient's communication (87.4%), communication participation (83.9% 2019, 85.0% 2017) as well as the patients communication strengths and needs in both their current and likely environment (79.6%).
 Only 61.6% of assessments considered the impact of the patient's communication changes on the partner or carer.
 Engaging communication partners is essential in promoting shared decision making, in achieving functional improvements with therapy and reducing carer burden/stress.